 Bedtime tantrums can sometimes be due to more practical reasons.
 Ask yourself, is your toddler...

-• Unwell – How has he been during the day?
+• Unwell – How have they been during the day?
 "Often, if your child is coming down with something, the first sign is difficult behaviour at bedtime the night before,” advises Rachel

 • Hungry or thirsty – ensure that your child eats and drinks enough at teatime

-• Teething – If you think your toddler is crying because he’s teething, try applying teething gel or giving him a dose of infant paracetamol to reduce the pain
+• Teething – If you think your toddler is crying because they are teething, try applying teething gel or giving them a dose of infant paracetamol to reduce the pain

 • Insufficiently tired – Perhaps your toddler needs less daytime sleep, or more exercise during the day